-WHEREAS, based on the results of the evaluation, the Executive Director recommends that the Board select and authorize negotiation of a contract for general engineering consulting services with

-NOW THEREFORE, BE IT RESOLVED that the Board hereby approves the selection of to provide general engineering consulting services to the Mobility Authority; and

-BE IT FURTHER RESOLVED that the Executive Director is authorized to negotiate a general engineering consulting services contract with .
-If the Executive Director and cannot agree on the terms of a contract, the Executive Director may elect not to contract with , and may enter into negotiations with the next most highly ranked respondent as provided in Section 401.27 of the Mobility Authority Policy Code; and

-BE IT FURTHER RESOLVED that once an agreement is reached, the Executive Director shall present that proposed contract to the Board for its approval.

-Adopted by the Board of Directors of the Central Texas Regional Mobility Authority on the 29th day of May 2024.
+WHEREAS, based on the results of the evaluation, select and authorize negotiation of a contract f or general engine eering con isulting service s with NOW THEREFORE, BE IT RESOLVED that to provide general engineering control engineering control to provide general engineering control en BE IT FURTHER RESOLVED that the Executive ngineering consulting services contract with cannot agree on the terms of a contract with, and may enter in respondent as provided in Section 401.27 of the Mo contract, the Executor negotiations w If the Excutive Direction in the next the second in the next the next the second in th ecutive Direct ector may elect ext most highly or and not to BE IT FURTHER RESOLVED that once an agreen that proposed contract to the Board for its approval.
+Executive e Director shall present Adopted by the Board of Directors of the Central Te May 2024. exas Regional Mob ility Autho ority on the 29 th day of Submitted and reviewed by: Approved: James M. Bass Robert W. Jenkins, Jr.

-James M. Bass Executive Director Robert W. Jenkins, Jr. Chairman, Board of Directors
+Chairman, Board of Directors

+Executive Director